-The Boppy Side Sleeper pregnancy pillow is formerly known as the “Boppy Bump and Back”.
-The pregnancy pillow is really meant to help provide support to pregnant women when their doctor recommends that they start sleeping primarily on their sides.
+The Boppy Side Sleeper Pregnancy Pillow is formerly known as the “Boppy Bump and Back,” and the pregnancy pillow is really designed to provide support to pregnant people when their doctor recommends they start sleeping primarily on their sides.

 - Dimensions: 24″ x 14″

-- Support for your back and baby bump while side sleeping
+- Support for the back and baby bump while side sleeping

-- Stretch panel keeps the pillows in place as your bump grows
+- Stretch panel keeps the pillows in place as the bump grows

-- Compact design allows you to sleep comfortably even while traveling
+- Compact design allows a pregnant woman to sleep comfortably, even while traveling

 - Made in China